 California billionaire Tom Steyer is no stranger to climate advocacy.
 He founded the organization NextGen America to mobilize voters specifically around the issue.
 Climate change is still central to its mission, though the organization now also focuses on issues such as immigration and healthcare.

 After joining the 2020 race in July, Steyer unveiled a five-part climate plan that his campaign said would focus on justice.
 The plan includes a target of 100 percent clean energy and net-zero pollution by “no later than 2045.”
 On the first day of his presidency, Steyer also said he will “declare the climate crisis a national emergency.”
 Over a decade, Steyer proposes a $2 trillion federal investment in infrastructure, with a portion of that money going to updating the electricity grid.
 Like several of his peers, Steyer also proposed a clean jobs program that his campaign calls a “civilian climate corps.”
-Steyer wants to recommit to the Paris agreement and he has spoken in support of building a Green New Deal.
+He supports the idea of a Green New Deal.

 Marianne Williamson, a motivational speaker and bestselling author of New Age self-help books, supports increasing investments in clean energy, extending tax credits for renewables and transitioning away from fossil fuels and nuclear energy, though her website does not offer specific policies on how those goals would be accomplished.
 She proposes a price on carbon to help meet climate targets.